rokka-io/rokka-site/source/_references/05-stacks.md

 If you set the `autoformat: true` stack option, rokka will try to deliver the most appropriate format, not necessarily the one you requested.
 This currently consists of two stages.

 In the first stage, rokka checks the `Accept` header of the request and if it contains `image/webp`, rokka delivers in the usually smaller WebP format instead of PNG or JPEG.
+The same we do for the more modern AVIF and JPEG-XL formats.

 If you didn't set `webp.quality` explicitly and requested a PNG, it will return a lossless image and a lossy compressed image, if a JPG was requested.
 If you set `webp.quality` to any value on that stack, it will always honor that, no matter what was requested.

 We also do some conversion to SVG (or SVG to PNG), if SVG is involved and choose the best format (SVG or Bitmap, depending on the sourceimage and